-Telerivet, Inc., is a venture-backed corporation with global headquarters in San Francisco, California.
+Telerivet, Inc., is a venture-backed corporation with global headquarters in Mountain View, California.

-Alex holds an MBA from the Stanford Graduate School of Business, as well a B.S. in Management Science and Engineering, a B.A. in International Relations, and an M.S. in Management Science and Engineering from Stanford University.
+Alex invests in and advises technology companies across a variety of sectors, including digital media, marketplaces, e-commerce, education, mobile, and enterprise SaaS.
+Prior to joining Javelin, Alex was a Principal at DFJ Aurora, where he helped establish one of the first venture capital funds focused on high tech investments in Eastern Europe.
+Alex has an MBA from the Stanford Graduate School of Business, as well as a B.S. in Management Science and Engineering, a B.A. in International Relations, and an M.S. in Management Science and Engineering from Stanford University.

 Alec is a Senior Fellow at Columbia University’s School of International & Public Affairs, and serves as an advisor to investors, corporations and government leaders to help them understand the implications of disruptive technologies on geopolitics and markets.
 Previously, Alec served in the U.S. State Department for four years as Senior Advisor for Innovation, acting as the diplomatic lead on a range of issues including cybersecurity, internet freedom, disaster response and the use of network technologies in conflict zones.